jtarterabarbera/PythonBootcampGroup1/README.md

 Pipeline:

-1. LoadFilterData.ipynb Loads and Filters the data and creates MergedZooSpecPhotoDR19.csv
+1. LoadFilterData.ipynb Loads and Filters the data and creates the file 'MergedZooSpecPhotoDR19.csv'.
+The information loaded ads up to 138.960 galaxies and after the filtering reduces to 13.460.
-2. SDSS_Pixel_PCA.ipynb Extracts the pixels of the images using parallelized for a sample of MergedZooSpecPhotoDR19.csv and performs PCA to get the 100 most important pixels columns.
-Then it merges with MergedZooSpecPhotoDR19.csv and creates PCA_Pixels.csv with the final table
+2. SDSS_Pixel_PCA.ipynb Extracts the pixels of the images of a sample of 'MergedZooSpecPhotoDR19.csv' using the coordinates (ra,dec).
+Download SDSS cutout images for a sample of 'MergedZooSpecPhotoDR19.csv' of objects (RA, DEC, OBJID) in parallel and return a flattened pixel DataFrame.
+The procedure is parallelized for faster results.
+Then to reduce the size of information a PCA is applied to get the 100 most important pixels columns.
+Then it merges with MergedZooSpecPhotoDR19.csv and creates PCA_Pixels.csv with the final table.
 3. Machine Learning algoritm using Random forest